jorgegv/zxtools/doc/DSKTOOL.md

 +3 BASIC nor any other software, but they will just boot the game when you select the "LOADER" option in the +3 start menu.

-This tool generates the DSK disc image file that can be later used to boot it in +3 emulators, or used as a master for physical media generation.

-## Design

 The generated disc is of the +3 bootable type, and so it has a tiny generic bootloader with a special signature that the +3 ROM expects, at track 0 sector 0 (512 bytes).
-This generic bootloader is provided with the tool and you don0t need to create it.
+This generic bootloader is provided with DSKTOOL and you don't need to create it.

 The disc geometry is the standard +3/Amstrad format: single sided, 40 tracks, 9 sectors per track, 512-byte sectors.
 In this document, tracks are